aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 Two AWS KMS customer keys are deployed by the solution:
 - a KMS key for S3 bucket encryption
 - a KMS key for SageMaker notebooks' EBS encryption
+- a SageMaker IAM execution role

-The solution also creates and deploys the IAM execution role for SageMaker notebooks and SageMaker Studio with pre-configured IAM policies.
+The solution also creates and deploys an IAM execution role for SageMaker notebooks and SageMaker Studio with pre-configured IAM policies.

 ## SageMaker resources
 The solution creates: